D6NDesigns/dnddevelopments/src/pages/index.md

         Whether you are interested in a unique garden design or have simple needs for planting, we can deliver many one-stop services that are very affordable throughout the Midlands.
 Please give us a call if you need.
+about:
+  heading: About
+  description: About D&D
+  team:
+    - image: /img/extensions-icon.svg
+      name: Danny Hayes
+      info:
+        - 12 years experience in the Building Trade
+        - NVQ Level 3 Bricklaying
+        - Loves to stay at the YMCA

+    - image: /img/renovations-icon.svg
+      name: Darren Tudgay
+      info:
+        - 20 years experience in the Building Trade
 main:
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.